solarwinds/fluent-plugin-papertrail/README.md

     hostname  The source hostname for papertrail logging
 ```
 The following snippet sets up the records for Kubernetes and assumes you are using
-the [fluent-plugin-kubernetes_metadata_filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter) plugin which populates the record with usefule metadata :
+the [fluent-plugin-kubernetes_metadata_filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter) plugin which populates the record with useful metadata:

 ```yaml
 <filter kubernetes.**>